Australian War Memorial: History

 In 2020, a biennial literary award for military history was established by the war memorial council, named for Les Carlyon, a former member of the council.

 In 2021, the National Capital Authority (NCA) approved the AWM's expansion plans for the site, which involve the demolition of the old Anzac Hall and the construction of a new building that will also incorporate the area previously between the main memorial and ANZAC Hall.
 These plans have been heavily criticised due to architectural awards ANZAC Hall has received, the building's short lifespan before demolition (as it was opened only in 2001) and significant cost.
 Also involved in the expansion is an extension to the CEW Bean Building, and refurbishment of the museum's southern entrance and Parade Ground.

-In 2022, director Kim Beazley announced that the memorial would be open to covering the Australian Frontier Wars for the first time.
+In 2022 Kim Beazley, chair of the AWM Council announced that the memorial would be open to covering the Australian Frontier Wars for the first time.
 Calls for the Memorial to cover the conflict in detail had increased over the decades, beginning with a proposal by historian Geoffrey Blainey in 1979.
 This proposal was ignored, with critics arguing the Memorial was ignoring the conflict as it was "too confronting or too uncomfortable".
 Previous directors had argued that the story of the Frontier Wars was the responsibility of the National Museum of Australia and that the Memorial's Act restricted it to cover only deployed Australian forces.
 The conflict is to be included in a new "Pre-1914 gallery" (which also covers colonial conflicts Australians were involved with such as the Boer War and the Boxer Rebellion), expected to open in 2028.